On a conjecture by Pierre Cartier about a group of associators: Introduction

-Moreover, $Z_1$ and $Z_2$ are equal and stand for the noncommutative generating series of all convergent polyz\^etas $\{\zeta(w)\}_{w\in Y^*- y_1Y^*}$ as shown by the factorized form indexed by Lyndon words.
-This theorem enables, in particular, to explicit the counter-terms eliminating the divergence of the polylogarithms $\{\Li_w(z)\}_{w\in y_1Y^*}$, for $z\rightarrow1$, and of the harmonic sums $\{\H_w(N)\}_{w\in y_1Y^*}$, for $N\rightarrow\infty$, and to calculate the generalized Euler constants associated to the divergent polyz\^etas $\{\zeta(w)\}_{w\in y_1Y^*}$ (Corollary \ref{generalizedgamma}).
-This allows also to give, in Section \ref{kerzeta} and via identification of locale coordinations in infinite dimension, the {\it complete description} of the kernel by its generators, of the following algebra homomorphism\footnote{Here, $\epsilon$ stands for the empty word over $Y$.}
+Moreover, $Z_1$ and $Z_2$ are equal and stand for the noncommutative generating series of all convergent polyz\^etas $\{\zeta(w)\}_{w\in Y^*- y_1Y^*}$ as shown by the factorized form indexed by Lyndon words (recalled in Section \ref{ngs}).
+This theorem enables, in particular, to explicit the counter-terms eliminating the divergence of the polylogarithms $\{\Li_w(z)\}_{w\in y_1Y^*}$, for $z\rightarrow1$, and of the harmonic sums $\{\H_w(N)\}_{w\in y_1Y^*}$, for $N\rightarrow\infty$, and to calculate the Euler-Mac Laurin constants associated to the divergent polyz\^etas $\{\zeta(w)\}_{w\in y_1Y^*}$ (see Corollary \ref{generalizedgamma}).
+It allows also to give, in Section \ref{kerzeta} and via identification of locale coordinates in infinite dimension, a {\it complete} description of the kernel by its generators, of the following algebra homomorphism\footnote{Here, $\epsilon$ stands for the empty word over $Y$.}